Alpengirl's Pre-Camp Letter - Example

 Cancellation & Program Interruption Insurance

 We recommend that you review your existing insurance coverages and consider additional insurance coverages.
-Because Alpengirl Camp program payments are NOT refundable after April 1 (please refer to Alpengirl Terms & Conditions, for full tuition refund details), we highly recommend that all families consider purchasing a travel protection plan that includes trip cancellation coverage.
-The A+ Program Protection plan includes coverage for program cancellation, program interruption, medical expenses, emergency evacuation and baggage/personal effects and more.
-Call 800-358-0779 ext.
-221 to find out more, protect your investment.
+Because Alpengirl Camp program payments are NOT refundable after April 1 (please refer to Alpengirl Terms & Conditions for details), we highly recommend that all families consider purchasing a travel protection plan that includes trip cancellation coverage.
+The A+ Program Protection - U.S. Residents plan (code ALPE11) or the Abroad Travel Insurance - Non-U.S. Residents plan includes coverage for program cancellation, program interruption, medical expenses, emergency evacuation and baggage/personal effects and more.
+Protect your investment.

 Reminders Just Before Camp